Aerosvit Flight 241: Aftermath

-In year 2000, following lawsuits that had been filled by 29 families of the victims, two of the air traffic controllers were convicted of manslaughter by Greek court.
+In year 2000, following lawsuits that had been filed by 29 families of the victims, two of the air traffic controllers were convicted of manslaughter by Greek court.
 Both controllers initially had been cleared from any fault by the Greek government.
 They were later sentenced to 4 years and 4 months in prison.
 Thessaloniki court also asked Lviv Airlines to compensate $1.6 million to each of the families of two passengers of Flight 241.
 Lviv Airlines, as the owner of the aircraft, refused to pay the compensation, stating that the ruling was still pending.

 The Greek government unveiled a memorial for the victims of the crash in year 2000.
 A small chapel was later built on the site.